GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Casting Time**: 1 action

 **Effect**: You transfer to the victim of your touch a surge of deathly menace.
-You are prone and vulnerable while casting this spell.
+You are prone and vulnerable until the end of the phase following when you cast this spell.
 Upon kissing the target, it must perform an incapacitation save.

 **At Higher Tiers**: Each tier beyond the minimum increases the DV of the incapacitation save by 1 and the casting time by one action.